Updated April 28, 2022

 Technology is now integrated into consumers’ everyday lives; from smartphones and smartwatches to tablets and laptops, people are always connected.

 That trend will continue to shape the way people make purchases and interact with businesses.
-By 2020, there will be more than 2 billion online shoppers around the world.
+By 2020, there were set to be more than 2 billion online shoppers around the world.
+In 2021, there were over 230 million digital buyers in the US.

 Consumers are online, so it’s essential for businesses to also have an online presence, even for brick-and-mortar stores.
 Businesses of all sizes and industries can benefit from digital marketing, defined as the marketing of a product or service through digital media such as search engines, social media, email marketing, and a website.

-Clutch surveyed 501 digital marketers at businesses across the U.S. to discover how they use digital marketing.
+Clutch surveyed 501 digital marketers at businesses in 2018 across the U.S. to discover how they use digital marketing.

 Businesses can use this report to learn how they can create and better their digital marketing strategies.